Apple says iPhone 15 Pro overheating issue will be fixed in iOS 17 update

 If Apple’s claims are accurate, this means the overheating issues are twofold.
 First, they’re caused by increased background activity when setting up an iPhone 15 Pro/Pro Max for the first time, and also by specific resource-intensive apps.

-In Forbes’ report, Apple mentions Instagram, Uber and Asphalt 9 as apps that can cause the iPhone 15 Pro to become hot.
+In Forbes’ report, Apple mentions Instagram, Uber and Asphalt 9 as apps and games that can cause the iPhone 15 Pro to become hot.
 It says it’s actively working with third-party developers to address the issue and that Instagram already released an update on September 27th.

 Apple says the problem is not caused by the iPhone 15 Pro’s lighter titanium frame, refuting an earlier claim from reliable analyst Ming-Chi Kuo.
 On the plus side, the tech giant says it has no plans to reduce the A17 Pro’s performance through a software fix and that the issue is not a safety risk.